YichaoXu/TChecker/README.md

 ### 2.2 Install wrapper

-Ensure that you have python3 and pip3.
-Please also ensure the pip3 path are configure successfully.
+Please ensure that you have python3 and pip3.
+Please also ensure that your pip3 path is configured correctly.

 ```bash
 $ cd $HOME/TChecker/wrapper